microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 The optimizations belonging to one level are performed after the optimizations of the previous level have been applied (e.g., extended optimizations are applied after basic optimizations have been applied).

+**All optimizations are enabled by default.**

 ### Basic Graph Optimizations

 These are semantics-preserving graph rewrites which remove redundant nodes and redundant computation.
-These optimizations are enabled by default.
 They run before graph partitioning and thus apply to all the execution providers.
 Available basic graph optimizations are as follows:

 * Constant Folding: Statically computes parts of the graph that rely only on constant initializers.
 This eliminates the need to compute them during runtime.